newism/gravatar.ee_addon/README.md

+_This is a Fork of https://github.com/philipzaengle/gravatar.ee\_addon which makes adding Gravatars as a submodule much easier._

 ### The EE Gravatar Plugin allows you to easily insert a "globally recognized avatar" image from Gravatar (http://www.gravatar.com/).

 This plugin requires at a bare minimum one of two possible parameters depending on where you wish to use it.
 The first option is a user's email address {email} and the second option is a user's screen name {name}.
 The reason for this is so the plugin can be used in situations where one or the other parameter won't return the proper result.
 It is recommended that you use {email} for comment and entry loops and {name} for display in member profile templates, but feel free to experiment.
 Here's the two minimum required uses: